mimeindustries/mime.co.uk/_posts/2014-09-04-taiwanese-mearm-workshop.md

 Had a new make on thingiverse this morning, which linked onto an amazing blog.

 This was the image that caught my eye - they've made a [#meArm](http://www.phenoptix.com/collections/mearm) Army!
-Would love to know more about the base robot so if anyone knows get in touch at ben at phenoptix dot com.&nbsp;
+Would love to know more about the base robot so if anyone knows get in touch at ben at phenoptix dot com.

 ![](/assets/blog/2014-09-04-taiwanese-mearm-workshop/20140815_13_grande.jpg)